transcending1/Review/admin/subpage/modules/module_doc/DBSCAN Clustering.md

 ### 3.min_samples
-+ Description

-The number of samples (or total weight) in a neighborhood for a point to be considered as a core point.
-This includes the point itself.
+'The number of samples (or total weight) in a neighborhood for a point\n    to be considered as a core point.
+This includes the point itself.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |